27 May Mobile banking security

 - Before signing up for mobile banking, contact Unison Bank to get answers to any questions you may have concerning our mobile banking services.

-- Download Unison Bank’s mobile apps using the links on the bank’s website or a reliable source such as iTunes App Store or Google Play.
+- Download Unison Bank’s mobile apps using the links on the bank’s website or a reliable source such as the iTunes App Store or Google Play.
 Download apps only from trusted sources to avoid spyware that can transmit your phone conversations, messages, or GPS coordinates to eavesdroppers.

 - Monitor your accounts on a regular basis to more readily detect unauthorized activity.